fireotters/type-for-me/user-README.txt

 Changelog
 ------------------
 v1.1 - Post-Jam Update (24 September 2023)
-• 5 levels added, for a total of 9 levels
+• 5 levels added, for a total of 9 levels.
+Each character has 3 levels, and each character's final level sports a slight speed boost
 • Failure is more forgiving:
-	• After a wrong keypress, further mistakes won't penalise the player until Backspace is pressed
+	• After a wrong key-press, further mistakes won't penalise the player until Backspace is pressed
 	• When a word is completed the player may restart from that point if they fail the level
+• Controlling the game is easier:
+	• By default, players only need to click on the keyboard one time to commence dragging the object around
+	• The character's hand will stop poking for a moment when a word is completed
-• Presentation is improved, including changes like:
+• Presentation is improved:
 	• A 'caret' to show where the next letter will be typed
 	• The Backspace key pulsates when a mistake has been made
 	• 'Typing Box' is now on top of the screen by default
 	• Better level transitions, and consistent 'Typing Box' designs (now includes a current combo counter)
-• Controlling the game is easier:
-	• By default, players only need to click on the keyboard one time to commence dragging the object around
-	• The character will stop poking for a moment when a word is completed
 • More settings added:
 	• Audio: Spatial music can be toggled.
 Frequency of character voice lines can be changed
 	• Game: 'Typing Box' UI can be flipped.
 'Hold To Drag' reverts the game to v1.0's control scheme.
-'Mouse Senstivity' helps players to adjust the new control scheme
+'Mouse Sensitivity' helps players to adjust the new control scheme
 • Bug fixes from v1.0:
 	• Keyboard can no longer slide entirely off-screen
 	• Audio now plays on iOS devices & Safari